 Prediabetes usually presents no symptoms; despite this, it is associated with an increased risk of developing diabetes and cardiovascular disease.
 It can remain undetected for years, but prompt diagnosis and treatment can prevent you from progressing to becoming a diabetic.

 One possible sign of prediabetes is darkened skin in certain parts of the body like around the neck, armpits, elbows, and knees.
 Your odds of becoming a type 2 diabetic increase when some of the risk factors discussed below are not addressed immediately.
 These include

 Weight – Being overweight is a huge risk factor that needs immediate attention.
 The more fatty tissue you have especially around the abdomen, the higher the chances of developing insulin resistance.

 Waist Size – A large waistline indicates insulin resistance, a waist size above 40 inches in men and 35 inches in women should set the alarm bells ringing.

-Calorie Rich Diet – A red meat-based diet or too much of carbohydrates along with consuming beverages loaded with sugar is associated with a higher risk of developing diabetes.
+Calorie-Rich Diet – A red meat-based diet or too much carbohydrates along with consuming beverages loaded with sugar is associated with a higher risk of developing diabetes.